 It is estimated that 12,000 people are diagnosed with a carcinoid tumor each year in the United States.
+As explained in the Introduction section, the most common places these tumors develop are in the GI tract and the lungs.
 The number of carcinoid tumors diagnosed has been increasing, but the reason for this is unknown.

 Source: American Cancer Society.